polysyllabic/chaos/README.md

 Currently the Raspberry Pi 4 is the only device tested.
 Some other Raspberry Pi models *may* work (see below), but a regular computer running Linux will not.
 Raspberry Pi 5-class devices are not a good fit right now because Raspberry Pi OS keeps them on a 64-bit kernel, while raw-gadget currently requires a 32-bit kernel.
+On a Pi 4, Raspberry Pi OS Bookworm 32-bit is currently the safe packaged path; current Trixie images no longer ship the Pi 4 32-bit kernel image (`kernel7l.img`) that TCC needs.

 The communication to the PlayStation requires the Pi to act as a USB client instead of a USB host.
 That requires special hardware peripherals which the Pi 4 has on its USB-C power port.
 Many older